nebius/mcp-server/README.md

 - **nebius_cli_help** - Detailed help documentation for the Nebius CLI commands for the specified service
 - **nebius_cli_execute** - Generate and execute Nebius CLI command and return the result

+## Trademarks

+"Model Context Protocol", "MCP", and the MCP logo are trademarks of Anthropic.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.